 One object becomes a symbol of this new technological era – the electric car.
 As the energy transition challenges take us away from fossil fuel resources, it is already generating new environmental disasters.
-A dark side of green energies are often overlooked because the industrial and political challenges are numerous.
+The dark side of green energies is often overlooked because the industrial and political challenges are numerous.

 What The Car Manufacturers And Green Industries Are Not Telling Us

 What we hear from the automakers is that the electric car presents only advantages.
 On top of preserving the environment, it will create new jobs.
 So it would be a technological miracle.
-In the near future, hundreds of millions of electric vehicles will drive all over the planet.
+Shortly, hundreds of millions of electric vehicles will drive all over the planet.

-Rare metals are already present everywhere in gas-fuelled vehicles.
-Cerium for example, allows wind-shields to filter out UV rays.
-Thanks to Europium and Indium, screens are colored blue.
+Rare metals are already present everywhere in petrol-fuelled vehicles.
+Cerium, for example, allows windshields to filter out UV rays.
+Thanks to Europium and Indium, screens are coloured blue.
 But in an electric car, the role of rare metals is much more important.
 They even impact the vehicles’ vital functions.
 Without Neodymium, the electric car simply could not roll.